 One of the most common questions we get asked by our Italy travel planning clients is, “Should we take our kids to the Vatican?”
 If it’s high on your wish list, the answer is yes … with caveats.
 The Vatican Museums, the Sistine Chapel and St. Peter’s Basilica are unquestionable highlights of a visit to Rome, yet they can overwhelm little ones if you come without a strategy.
 This is one place where advance planning pays off — winging it rarely works.

 With older kids, consider a private tour that includes VIP access to the secret rooms containing priceless busts and masks, along with the Hall of Animals — filled with sculptures that make up a “stone zoo” of sorts.
-The tour takes a full 4 hours, so it’s not ideal for wee ones.
+The tour takes a full four hours, so it’s not ideal for wee ones.

-Note, don’t even entertain the idea of taking kids to the museums without a guide.
+Don’t even entertain the idea of taking kids to the museums without a guide.
 It’s a recipe for meltdowns and general frustration.

 Consider skipping the museums if you have very young kids.
 Almost everywhere in Italy is a tot-friendly paradise, but the Vatican Museums are better saved for a future trip when the children are older.
-Given the slow-moving crowds, the amount of walking (strollers are not advised) and the sheer volume of art and artifacts to see, the reality is that the museums just aren’t well suited for them.
+Given the slow-moving crowds, the amount of walking (strollers are not advised) and the sheer volume of art and artifacts to see, the reality is that the museums just aren’t well suited for littles.
 They’ll be much happier chasing pigeons in St. Peter’s Square.
 If you must bring small kids, book an off-hours or express tour such as the ones described above to keep your visit as smooth as possible.

 Dress appropriately.
 Vatican sites require modest clothing that covers knees and shoulders.
-Little kids may have a bit of leeway, but older ones are expected to adhere to the dress code.
+Little kids might have a bit of leeway, but older ones are expected to adhere to the dress code.
 In the summer heat, convertible pants are a lifesaver — just zip off the legs when you’re done.
 Carry a thin shawl or scarf to throw over a sleeveless top.

 Relevant Links: